o3de/o3de.org/content/docs/userguide/cinematics-track-view-nodes-material.md

+description: ' Use material nodes in &ly-editor;''s &trackview-editor; to animate commonly used material properties. '
+slug: cinematics-track-view-nodes-material
+title: Material Node
+---
 # Material Node<a name="cinematics-track-view-nodes-material"></a>

 **Material** nodes help you animate commonly used material properties that you would normally set in the **Material Editor**\.
 You can add **Material** nodes through a sequence or from the **Director** node\.